 Check this webpage often for updates including BYOB educational resources.

-Why restrict disposable shopping bags?
+Why restrict single-use shopping bags?

 Frequently Asked Questions